CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step5_ConnectToMobileBackend.md

 2. Open the file `<path to>/servicestage-mobileapp-quickapp-example/src/common/pareutil.js`
 ![s6a](./imgs/s6a.png)

-3. Replace myAppID with your Mobile Backend’s **appID** specified in Step 1. **The default values are demoAppId.**

-4. Replace the host name of your Mobile Backend.
+3. Replace the value of `appID` with the application id you selected in Step 1.
+Also replace the value of `server_URL`, this value can be found in the ServiceStage console, it will likely be `http://<app id>.cn-north-1.huaweicse.com`
 ![s6b](./imgs/s6b.png)

-5. Save the file.
+4. Save the file.

-6. Go to Fast Application IDE, use **Build -> Run Build** to rebuild the project.
+5. Go to Fast Application IDE, use **Build -> Run Build** to rebuild the project.